scottstanfield/ryanloney.github.io/resume.md

     (Washington, D.C.)

     * Secured corporate event sponsors including: AT&T, Bank of America, Southwest, & Wells Fargo
-    * Raised more than $850,000 from more than 2,500 donors in the South
+    * Raised more than $850,000 from more than 2,500 donors
-    * Organized and executed fundraising receptions in GA, NC, TN and TX
+    * Organized and executed fundraising receptions in Atlanta, Charlotte, Houston, and Nashville
-    * Directly advised LGBT political candidates on fundraising, 65% win rate
+    * Directly advised political candidates on fundraising, 65% win rate in 2013

 2012
-:   **Finance Director for [Julia Brownley] for Congress (CA-26)[4]**
+:   **Finance Director for [Julia Brownley][4] for Congress (CA-26)**
     (Camarillo, CA)

     * Developed and executed the fundraising plan for a successful Congressional candidate; raised $2.1 million in 8 months.